chickenzombie/hello-world/README.md

 # hello-world
-My first program
+My first text

 Hello, everyone!
-This is my first program and it's gonna kick your @$$!
+This is my first text on github.com!